Top K Frequent Elements⚓︎

 - Frequency Mapping: First, the algorithm creates a hash map (

-. - Max Heap Creation: It then uses a max heap (
+unordered_map) to count the frequency of each element in the input vectornums. - Max Heap Creation: It then uses a max heap (

-) to store pairs of (frequency, element).
+priority_queue) to store pairs of (frequency, element).
 The max heap is used to efficiently retrieve the element with the highest frequency. - Heap Manipulation: For each element in the frequency map, the algorithm pushes a pair of (frequency, element) into the max heap.
 If the size of the max heap exceeds the number of unique elements minus

-frequent elements.
+k, it means we have found one of the topkfrequent elements.
 This element is added to the result vector, and then removed from the max heap. - Result Compilation: This process is repeated until all top

-frequent elements are found and added to the result vector.
+kfrequent elements are found and added to the result vector.

 Time Complexity Analysis: